vaibhav-75007/ProX/README.md

 The **theme** of the Code Jam was **"for students"**

 ### License
-This open source project is under the Apache 2.0 license, you can read it in the [LICENSE](https://github.com/vaibhav-75007/TimathonCodeJamOct/blob/main/LICENSE) file of this repository.
+This open source project is under the Gnu General Public license v3.0, you can read it in the [LICENSE](https://github.com/vaibhav-75007/TimathonCodeJamOct/blob/main/LICENSE) file of this repository.

-You can read **the Apache 2.0 License** [here](https://www.apache.org/licenses/LICENSE-2.0)
+You can read **the Gnu General Public license v3.0** [here](https://www.gnu.org/licenses/gpl-3.0.txt)
 ```
 This file is part of ProX.